-Children remain the responsibility of the class teacher and will receive a graduated approach to their school life depending on their need.
-For example, they may have additional resources to support them in the classroom such as, visual timetables, visual organisation prompts, now and next boards, tasks broken down into manageable steps, clear and precise language used, a variety of options for recording work, work stations, sensory analysis, weighted cushions, fiddle objects, etc. Some may attend individual, paired or small group out-of-class sessions to develop their social communication skills.
+Children remain the responsibility of the class teacher and will receive a graduated approach to their school experience, tailored to their individual needs.
+For example, they may be provided with additional resources to support their learning in the classroom, such as visual timetables, organisational prompts, 'now and next' boards, tasks broken into manageable steps, clear and precise language, multiple options for recording work, workstations, sensory tools, weighted cushions, or fiddle toys.
+When necessary, pupils will follow a personalised curriculum designed to address their specific needs and support progress towards the targets outlined in their One Plans or Education, Health, and Care Plans (EHCP).